akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 He had not forgotten the insult.

-Seeing her now amused him: standing in the King’s royal hall with a smudge of charcoal on her nose.
+Seeing her now amused him terribly: standing at the entrance to the King’s royal hall with a smudge of charcoal on her nose.

 As she walked past him, he extended one boot slightly, interrupting her path.